Your Goal: Aware of one breath point, free from subtle dullness.

 Loss of clarity of sensation in your meditation object.

-Antidote: Curiosity + detail to sensations with the breath + arousing joy by smiling with your eyes into the growing pleasure of seclusion and resulting tranquility.
-Experience the pleasure of letting go by taking your time and feeling the pleasure available in each of the Experiential Markers.
+Antidote: Curiosity + detail to sensations with the breath + arousing enjoyment by smiling with your eyes into the growing pleasantness of seclusion resulting in tranquility of mind.
+Experience the pleasure of letting go by taking your time and feeling the pleasure available in each of the Markers.
 As you progress, the experience of joy and tranquility will mature and remove subtle dullness.

 You are ready to progress to Meditation Skill 09: Sustained Attention when:

 Note: Due to the immaturity of meditative joy and tranquility, there will still be some subtle wandering and restlessness within your attention.
-These two hindrances will calm in Meditation Skill 09: Sustained Attention by increasing the pleasure of joy & tranquility.
+These two hindrances will calm in Meditation Skill 09: Sustained Attention by increasing enjoyment & tranquility.

 During quiet times bring this simple skill of being mindful of your breathing into your daily life to relax your body and refresh your mind.